DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/use-report-elements/use-basic-report-controls/check-box.md

 ## Bind to Data

 You can [bind](../../bind-to-data/bind-controls-to-data-expression-bindings.md) the **Check State** property to a data field obtained from a report's data source.
 Switch to the [Properties](../../report-designer-tools/ui-panels/properties-panel.md) panel, expand the **Actions** category and click the **Check State** property's marker.
-Select **Check State Expression** in the popup menu.
-Thend select a data field in the invoked [Expression Editor](../../report-designer-tools/expression-editor.md).
+Select **Check State Expression** from the popup menu.
+Then select a data field in the invoked [Expression Editor](../../report-designer-tools/expression-editor.md).

 ![](../../../../images/eurd-web-check-box-bind-to-data.png)